The fate of local order in topologically frustrated spin chains: Matrix elements of local operators

+To discuss local order we study the possible values of matrix elements of local operators between different contributions in the ground state decomposition \eqref{ground state decomposition}.
+For the sake of simplicity, at first, we will completely neglect the contributions from the states with more than one kink and focus on the one-kink subspace only.
+Afterwards, we shall generalize our results to ground states that are made by combinations of an arbitrary finite number of kinks.

-At this point let us recall that by local operators we mean all operators having support over a finite range of lattice sites, not scaling with $N$.
+Before starting, let us point out that by local operators we mean all operators having support over a finite range of lattice sites, not scaling with $N$.
 Due to translation invariance, without losing generality we can assume that the operator has support over the first $L$ sites (for some fixed integer $L$).
-Moreover, taking into account that Pauli spin operators together with the unit operator provide a basis at a single site, we have that a local operator can always be written as a linear combination of a finite number of monomials in the Pauli operators $\sigma_1^{\alpha_1}\sigma_2^{\alpha_2}\ldots \sigma_L^{\alpha_L}$, where $\alpha_1,\alpha_2,\ldots, \alpha_L\in\{0,x,y,z\}$ and $\sigma_j^0=1$.
-Thus, we can focus only on monomials in Pauli operators.
-Furthermore, each single monomial either commutes or anticommutes with a given parity operator.
-We are interested only in monomials that anticommute with some of the parity operators, whose non-zero expectation value would signal a breaking of a Hamiltonian symmetry.
-All such monomials fall into one of the two categories, \ref{case 1} and \ref{case 2}, in the following theorem, that we prove:
+Moreover, taking into account that Pauli spin operators together with the unit operator provide a basis at a single site, we have that any local operator can always be written as a linear combination of a finite number of monomials in the Pauli operators $\sigma_1^{\alpha_1}\sigma_2^{\alpha_2}\ldots \sigma_L^{\alpha_L}$, where $\alpha_1,\alpha_2,\ldots, \alpha_L\in\{0,x,y,z\}$ and $\sigma_j^0=\mathbf{1\!\!\!1_j}$.
+Thus, we can focus only on monomials in Pauli operators, that either commute or anticommute with a given parity operator.
+The following theorem holds:

-\begin{theorem*} Let $A \equiv \sigma_1^{\alpha_1}\sigma_2^{\alpha_2}\ldots \sigma_L^{\alpha_L}$ be a product of Pauli operators, for some integer $L$.
+\begin{theorem} Let $A \equiv \sigma_1^{\alpha_1}\sigma_2^{\alpha_2}\ldots \sigma_L^{\alpha_L}$ be a product of Pauli operators, for some integer $L$.
 Let us consider two states (not necessarily different) of the form as in eq.~\eqref{states s p}, $\ket{s_{p_1}}$ and $\ket{s_{p_2}}$, and let us consider arbitrary superpositions $\ket{g_j}=(u_j \mathbf{1}+v_j\Pi^z)\ket{s_{p_j}}$, for $j=1,2$, where $|u_j|^2+|v_j|^2=1$.
 We have: \begin{enumerate}[label=\alph*)] \item if $A$ is such that $\alpha_j\in\{0,x\}$ for all sites $j\in\{1,2,\ldots,L\}$, with $\alpha_j=x$ for an odd number of sites $j$, then

-\\ \item if in $A$ there is at least one site $j\in\{1,2\ldots, L\}$ for which $\alpha_j\in\{y,z\}$, then
+\item if in $A$ there is at least one site $j\in\{1,2\ldots, L\}$ for which $\alpha_j\in\{y,z\}$, then

-\end{enumerate} Here $C_1$ and $C_2$ are positive constants independent of $N$. \end{theorem*}
+\end{enumerate} Here $C_1$ and $C_2$ are positive constants independent of $N$. \end{theorem}